Femicide in Turkey

-Femicide in Turkey is murders in which women are killed for reasons related to their social roles, such as being killed on the grounds of "honor cleansing".

-It is one of the acts of violence against women in Turkey.
+Femicide in Turkey is one of the acts of violence against women in the country.
 The number of femicides has increased significantly in Turkey in the 2000s, compared to previous years.
 In 2019 alone, 474 women were killed.
 It was the year in which the most women were killed in the country in the last 10 years.
 According to the annual report of the "We Will Stop Femicide Platform", 300 women were murdered by men in 2020, and 171 women were found suspiciously dead.
 Between 2010 and 2019, the number of femicides decreased only in 2011, the year the Istanbul Convention was signed.

-Among the main justifications put forward by criminals to normalize their crimes are; women's demand for separation, honor, deception, jealousy, and more.
+Among the main justifications put forward by criminals to normalize their crimes are women's demand for separation, honor, deception, jealousy, and more.

 Statistics

 According to the reports of the "We Will Stop Femicide Platform", there were a total of 2,996 femicides between 2010 and 2020 in Turkey.

 There are different data on femicide in Turkey published by official institutions and women's organizations.
 Since statistics on the number of women killed by their partners or family members in Turkey are not shared by relevant government agencies, official data is considered insufficient to reflect the extent of the femicide problem.

 Civil organizations that started collecting data on femicide in Turkey are Anıt Sayaç, Bianet and We Will Stop Femicide Platform.